JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 Specially when we have multiple CSV files to read into a single `DataFrame`.
 Since version 0.9 of `CSV.jl` we can provide a vector of strings representing filenames.
 Before, we needed to perform some sort of multiple file reading and then concatenate vertically the results into a single `DataFrame`.
-To exemplify, the code below reads from multiple CSV files and them concatenates vertically using `vcat` them into a single `DataFrame` with the `reduce` function:
+To exemplify, the code below reads from multiple CSV files and then concatenates them vertically using `vcat` into a single `DataFrame` with the `reduce` function:

 ```julia
 files = filter(endswith(".csv"), readdir())
 df = reduce(vcat, CSV.read(file, DataFrame) for file in files)
 ```

-One additional quirk is that `reduce` will not paralelize because it needs to keep the order of `vcat` which follows the same ordering of the `files` vector.
+One additional trait is that `reduce` will not paralelize because it needs to keep the order of `vcat` which follows the same ordering of the `files` vector.

-With the new functionality in `CSV.jl` we simply pass the `files` vector into the `CSV.read` function:
+With this functionality in `CSV.jl` we simply pass the `files` vector into the `CSV.read` function:

 ```julia
 files = filter(endswith(".csv"), readdir())